On the Fairness of Time-Critical Influence Maximization in Social Networks: Evaluation on Synthetic Datasets

-In this section, we compare the solutions of different problems on a synthetic dataset.
-We show the effects of different properties of the synthetic graph and parameters of the algorithms.
+In this section, we compare the solutions of different problems on several synthetic datasets.
+We show that the disparity in influence is affected by varying different properties of the graphs and parameters of the algorithms.